-Cowslip is staple of British folklore, herbalism and literature …
+Cowslip is a staple of British folklore, herbalism and literature …

 And I serve the Fairy Queen